-We are committed to providing a high standard of customer service.
-If you are not satisfied with any part of our service, we have procedures in place to deal with your concerns effectively and in the correct way.
+We are dedicated to delivering a superior level of customer service.
+In the event that you are dissatisfied with any aspect of our service, we have established procedures in place to address your concerns promptly and appropriately.

-- You can write to us at 25 Cabot Square, London, England, E14 4QA;
+By post: You may send a letter to 25 Cabot Square, London, England, E14 4QA.Complaint Handling Timeframes:

-Payler will resolve the complaint by the end of 15 business days following receipt of the complaint.
+Payler commits to resolving the complaint by the conclusion of 15 business days following receipt of the complaint.

-- What remedial action or redress (or both) may be appropriate
+- What remedial action or compensation (or both) may be appropriate.

 Phone: 0800 023 4567

-You must normally refer the complaint to them within six months of the date of our summary resolution communication or our final response.
+Please note that you must refer your complaint to the FOS within six months of the date of our Complaint Resolution Summary or Final Response Letter.

-Where Payler fails to resolve a client's complaint within the 15 days time frame, or where the client feels that the complaint was not handled appropriately, (including cases where the complaint was not properly identified as a complaint), the client have the right to file a complaint to PayrNet if they believe that we provide our services improperly or our operations breach customers' rights or legitimate interests.
+If Payler fails to resolve a client's complaint within the 15-day time frame, or if the client believes that the complaint was not handled appropriately (including cases where the complaint was not properly identified as a complaint), the client has the right to file a complaint with PayrNet if they believe that PayrNet provided their services improperly or their operations breached customers' rights or legitimate interests.

-The filing of complaints and complaint handling process is free of charge at PayrNet.
-PayrNet shall accept complaints submitted in person (directly to Customer Service employee, verbally or in writing), by regular or registered mail (sending it to PayrNet's registered office or actual place of business: 138 Holborn, London, England, EC1N 2SW), email (at email@example.com
+Filing complaints and the complaint handling process with PayrNet are free of charge.
+PayrNet accepts complaints submitted in person (directly to a customer service employee, verbally or in writing), by regular or registered mail (sent to PayrNet's registered office or actual place of business at 138 Holborn, London, England, EC1N 2SW), email (at email@example.com

-) or through the digital channels provided by PayrNet's online and mobile platforms.
-Payrnet must be contacted in relation to the services directly provided by them, such as cards/ledgers.
+), or through the digital channels provided by PayrNet's online and mobile platforms.

 Clients must contact PayrNet directly regarding the services they provided, such as cards or ledgers.